MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/New-MgSearchQna.md

   - `[Device <IMicrosoftGraphSearchIdentity>]`: identity
   - `[User <IMicrosoftGraphSearchIdentity>]`: identity

-TARGETEDVARIATIONS <IMicrosoftGraphSearchAnswerVariant\[]>: Variations of a qna for different countries or devices.
+TARGETEDVARIATIONS <IMicrosoftGraphSearchAnswerVariant[]>: Variations of a qna for different countries or devices.
 Use when you need to show different content to users based on their device, country/region, or both.
 The date and group settings will apply to all variations.
   - `[Description <String>]`: Answer variation description shown on search results page.
   - `[DisplayName <String>]`: Answer variation name displayed in search results.
   - `[LanguageTag <String>]`:
-  - `[Platform <String>]`: Supported platform types.
+  - `[Platform <DevicePlatformType?>]`: Supported platform types.
   - `[WebUrl <String>]`: Answer variation URL link.
 When users click this answer variation in search results, they will go to this URL.

 ## RELATED LINKS